Monday, September 30, 2019

 Which we promptly stored in the fridge in order to feed our faces with pizza at 4th Tap.

-They were releasing their House of Torment Pumpkin Ale and since I love all things pumpkin, off we went.
+They were releasing their House of Torment Pumpkin Ale.
 I got zero pics of the pizza, but it was wonderful.
 Since the ale release was a collaboration or tribute of some sort to a haunted house thing in Austin, there were scary clowns roaming around terrorizing people.
 I was definitely not in the mood.
 And I've had teenagers, you can't scare me, so go away.

-But the beer was just OK.
-We sat in their tank room as the tap room was FULL.
+We sat in their tank room as the tap room was full.
 And people were wearing all manner of crazy costumes, but my phone mostly stayed face down on the table.
 It was a week, people.

 The next day we drove to Houston to visit The Girl*.
 As you can see, her apartment is very expansive!
 Lots of room for Teddy to play!
-I made her one of her childhood favorites: Enchiladas, (canned!) corn, black bean dip, and we had wine.
+I made her one of her childhood favorites: Enchiladas, (canned!) corn, black bean dip.
 We watched about 100 episodes of Queer Eye and generally just lay around until bedtime.
 Then the Girl cranked the A/C down to about 69, bless her, and I slept like a rock.

 The next morning we took Ted to a fun outdoor place for brunch.